-The rules may be different when you, as a minor, obtain treatment for other medical conditions without parental consent.

-If you have questions or concerns about whether your parents will have access to your medical information, you should talk to your health care provider.
+The rules may be different when you, as a minor, obtain testing or treatment for other medical conditions without parental consent.
+If you have questions or concerns about whether your parent will have access to your medical information, you should talk to your health care provider.